 At Christmas, we fundraised for Doctors without Borders by wearing our ugliest Christmas jumpers.
 They offer humanitarian aid to war-torn regions and developing countries affected by endemic diseases.

-With Mental Health being at the forefront of companies’ minds, we fundraise for Mind as well.
-This year, we had a basketball competition.
+Over the past few years we have fundraised for Mind, this year we decided to have a basketball competition.
 Mind provide advice and support to empower anyone experiencing a mental health problem.
 They also campaign to improve services, raise awareness and promote understanding.

 This year, we took part in “Wear It Pink”, fundraising for Breast Cancer Now.
 We raised money to assist in making life-saving research happen so that breast cancer can be prevented, how to detect it earlier and how to treat it at every stage.